vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 ![png](../images/2nd_post_linear_programming/output_7_0.png)

 You can see the linearity is particularly pronounced along coverage amounts and premium, which is intuitive (equally important is that it is good sanity check on the data).
-So let's create a new metric that helps us understand if something is "cheap" or "expensive".
+Let's create a new metric around premium per unit of coverage ($1,000) that helps us understand if something is "cheap" or "expensive" across these parameters.

 ```python